Idiot Sheet for the FTIR

 2.)
 Click on the Analysis tab on the left side of Essential FTIR

 a.
-From here you need select Peak Picking; Right click on the screen and a blue line will apear; move this up and down by clicking on the line to set your baseline correction; Select APPLY.
+From here you need select Peak Picking; right click on the screen and a blue line will appear; move this up and down by clicking on the line to set your baseline correction; Select APPLY.
 Note: You need to make this the same for all of your spectrum

 b.
 You need to adjust your Sensitivity; the higher the sensitivity, the greater # of peaks you will have.
 Click APPLY.

-NOTE: To Export the Data; higlight all the data you want; Click on the EXPORT tab and select -TO CLIPBOARD.
+NOTE: To Export the Data; highlight all the data you want; Click on the EXPORT tab and select -TO CLIPBOARD.
 This computer does not have Office, so go to a new Wordpad Document and Paste the data into the document.
 Save from there!
-Goodluck!!
+Good luck!!

 Added by: Sara Sapp

 There is a lot more that can be done with the Essential FTIR program.
 Please consult the help file for additional information.\